Here you learn ...

 Once the visa has been issued, you can enter Germany.
 You can find further details on the necessary steps in our Visa Application Guide.

-Do you have to have a foreign marriage recognized in Germany?
+Do you have to have a foreign marriage recognised in Germany?

-No. If the marriage was validly concluded abroad, the marriage does not have to be recognized separately in Germany.
+No. If the marriage was validly contracted abroad, it does not need to be separately recognised in Germany.
 Foreign marriages are valid in Germany.
 However, the marriage must be valid abroad.
-The validity is then determined either by the law of the country in which the marriage was concluded or by the home law of the spouses' nationality (alternative link).
-There is also no “registry office reservation” for third-country nationals; this only applies to Germans.
+The validity of the marriage is determined either by the law of the country in which the marriage was contracted or by the law of the spouses' nationality (alternative connection).
+There is also no “registry office requirement” for third-country nationals; this only applies to Germans.

-When is a marriage abroad valid (under German law)?
+When is a marriage validly contracted abroad (under German law)?

-A foreign marriage is considered valid in Germany if the formal requirements (Art.
-11 EBGB) and the substantive law (Art.
-13 EBGB) of the country in which the marriage took place have been complied with.
+A foreign marriage is deemed valid in Germany if the formal requirements (Art.
+11 EBGB) and substantive law (Art.
+13 EBGB) of the state in which the marriage took place were observed.

 Can I get married in Germany under foreign law?

-No, for weddings in Germany, German law must be applied with regard to the form (Art.
-13 Para.
-4 EGBGB).
-However, an exception applies in the event that a marriage is to take place before a person authorized by a foreign person (e.g. an imam) (Art.
+No. German law is mandatory with regard to the form of weddings in Germany (Art.
+13 (4) EGBGB).
+However, an exception applies in the case of a marriage to be solemnised by a person authorised by a foreign state (e.g. an imam) (Art.
 13 para.
 4 sentence 3 EGBGB).
-The Federal Office of Administration can determine whether a person is duly authorized.
+Information on whether a person is duly authorised can be obtained from the Federal Office of Administration.

-Yes, proxy marriages are possible if this is permitted under the respective state law.
-According to case law, this even applies in the case of double proxy, as there is no violation of “ordre public” (so-called “glove marriage”; BGH, decision of 29.09.2021 - XII ZB 309/21).
+Yes, proxy marriages are possible if this is permitted under the law of the respective federal state.
+According to case law, this even applies in the case of double representation, since there is no violation of ‘ordre public’ (so-called ‘gloves marriage’; Federal Court of Justice, decision of 29 September 2021 - XII ZB 309/21).

-As a foreigner, can I have a same-sex marriage in Germany even though this is prohibited in my home country?
+As a foreigner, can I get married to someone of the same sex in Germany even though this is prohibited in my home country?

-Yes, foreigners can get married in Germany, even if this is not possible under the law of their country of origin.
-In this respect, the law of the country of registration applies (Art.
+Yes, foreigners can get married to someone of the same sex in Germany even if this is not possible under the law of their country of origin.
+In this respect, the law of the country keeping the register applies (Art.
 17b EGBGB).

-In some countries there are alternatives to marriage (e.g. the “civil union” in Argentina).
-These civil partnerships are not recognized as marriages in Germany and therefore do not entitle to family reunification.
-However, family reunification is possible under certain circumstances for EU citizens, as they can also apply for family reunification with close relatives without these persons being married (§ 3a FreizügG/EU).
+Some countries have alternatives to marriage (e.g. the ‘Union civil’ in Argentina).
+These partnerships are not recognised as marriage in Germany and therefore do not entitle the holder to family reunification.
+However, under certain circumstances, EU citizens may be eligible for reunification, as they can apply for family reunification even for close relatives, without these persons being married (Section 3a of the EU Free Movement Act).

-Are there any special features of a marriage in Denmark?
+Are there any special aspects to a marriage contracted in Denmark?

-Getting married in Denmark is very uncomplicated and quick.
-A marriage can be concluded in Denmark with the help of various agencies at certain registry offices in 2 - 6 weeks.
-The price depends on how quickly the marriage is to be concluded.
-Marriages concluded in Denmark are also valid in Germany.
-When getting married in Denmark, however, it should be noted that a new visa may have to be applied for after the marriage (§ 39 No. 3 AufenthG).
+In Denmark, marriage is very uncomplicated and fast.
+In Denmark, a marriage can be contracted in 2-6 weeks with the help of various agencies at certain registry offices.
+The price is determined by how fast the marriage is to be contracted.
+Marriages contracted in Denmark are also valid in Germany.
+However, when marrying in Denmark, it should be noted that a new visa may have to be applied for after the marriage (Section 39 no. 3 of the Residence Act).

 Are religious marriages possible in Germany?

-No, in Germany you can only get married at the registry office (§ 11 Para.
-1 PStG).
-However, it is possible to enter into a religious marriage abroad, as foreign marriages are recognized in Germany if they are also valid abroad (Art.
-11 EGBGB).
+No. In Germany, you can only get married in a registry office (Section 11, paragraph 1 of the German Civil Code (PStG)).
+However, it is possible to have a religious marriage abroad, as foreign marriages are recognised in Germany if they are also valid abroad (Article 11 of the Introductory Act to the German Civil Code (EGBGB)).

-No. Marriage is generally governed by the law of the home country (which can theoretically allow child marriages).
-However, the law prohibits child marriages in Germany.
+No. Although the marriage is generally subject to the law of the home country (which, in theory, can allow a child marriage), the legislature prohibits child marriages in Germany.
 Marriages of minors are therefore not valid in Germany, even if marriages of minors are permitted in the home country (Art.
 13 para.
 3 EGBGB).

-Multiple marriages are also recognized in Germany.
-However, according to the case law of the Federal Constitutional Court, these multiple marriages are not protected by the basic family law (Art.
-6 GG).
-Although the marriage is valid in this respect, it does not entitle the spouse to reunification (§ 30 Para.
-4 AufenthG).
-In the opinion of the immigration authorities, naturalization is also not possible with a multiple marriage.
+Multiple marriages are also recognised in Germany.
+However, according to the case law of the Federal Constitutional Court, these multiple marriages are not protected by the fundamental right to found a family (Art.
+6 of the German Basic Law).
+In this respect, the marriage is valid, but it does not entitle the person to be joined by their spouse at a later date (Section 30 (4) of the Residence Act).
+In the opinion of the immigration authorities, naturalisation is also not possible with a multiple marriage.

-In some countries, online marriage is possible (e.g. in some states in the USA, in Saudi Arabia and in Mexico).
+In some countries it is possible to get married online (e.g. in some states in the USA, in Saudi Arabia and in Mexico).
 Whether these marriages are valid in Germany cannot be answered conclusively.
 The Federal Foreign Office and the administrative courts have different opinions on this.

-Do I have to present my passport to register a wedding?
+Do you have to present your passport to register a marriage?

-Which law governs the marriage rights of dual nationals?
+Which law applies to the right of dual nationals to marry?

-In the case of German dual nationals, marriage law is based on German nationality (Art.
+For German dual nationals, the right to marry is based on German nationality (Art.
 6 EGBGB).

-With which residence permits can I apply to join my spouse?
+With which residence titles can I apply for my spouse to join me?

-- Skilled worker title (in particular Blue Card and ICT Card)
+- Skilled worker permit (esp.
+Blue Card and ICT Card)

 - Settlement permit